HP 1, BH 229

 Independently rediscovered by van den Bergh and Hagen in 1975.

-Until recenztly, it was thought that HP 1 is situated close to the Galactic Center, but recent estimates have put it as far as about 20,000 light years beyond, to a total distance of 46,000 light years from us.
+There is some dispute on the cluster's distance: Longly, it was thought that HP 1 is situated close to the Galactic Center (GC), 26.7 kly from us and 1.6 kly from GC, but later estimates have put it as far as about 20,000 light years beyond, to a total distance of 46,000 light years from us.
+New estimates again have it closer to the Galactic Center, at 22,800 ly from us and 4,100 ly from the Galactic Center (Baumgardt 2023).

 References: